Usage#

 Manual concatenation ordering#

-The simplest case of concatenation is when you have a set of files and you know which order they should be concatenated in, without looking inside the files.
+The simplest case of concatenation is when you have a set of files and you know the order in which they should be concatenated, without looking inside the files.
 In this case it is sufficient to open the files one-by-one, then pass the virtual datasets as a list to the concatenation function.

 vds1 = open_virtual_dataset('air1.nc')